openSUSE/news-o-o/_posts/2011-01-01-opensuse-weekly-news-issue-156-is-out.markdown

         [Techradar/Graham Morrison: Linux in education: a genuine alternative](http://www.techradar.com/news/software/operating-systems/linux-in-education-a-genuine-alternative-915319)
       **
 >
-> **FigureÂ 6.Â The Barnix distribution was designed by students at Barnfield College to ease people
+> **Figure 6.
+The Barnix distribution was designed by students at Barnfield College to ease people
           into the world of Linux**
 >
 > <table cellpadding="0" cellspacing="0" border="0" width="40%" summary="manufactured viewport for HTML img" ><tr >